 - Bots and AI—New AI tools like chatbots and natural language processing can not only interact with employees to answer questions, but also identify mood changes and flight risks based on employee feedback.
 For example, Ultimate Software’s Xander technology analyzes employee sentiment (worried, frustrated, bored) and recommends proactive actions to boost engagement.

-Managers Hold The True Key to Engagement
+Managers Hold The True Key to Employee Engagement

 Ultimately though, it doesn’t matter how many tech tools you have if your managers aren’t on board.
 It’s become cliché, but it’s still true: people leave bosses, not jobs.
 Managers account for as much as 70% of the variation in employee satisfaction and engagement.